From Errors to Expectations

 Generating heatmap...

-How much error do you want to tolerate?
+What is your error tolerance?
 The higher the effective error rate, the less likely it is for the computation to produce the correct result.

 E.g. an effective error rate of 50% means that when the computation should produce state 'A', noise causes it to be measured as 'A' only half of the time.
 Any measurement that is not 'A' is considered an error.